Mark Benson: Umpiring career

-After retiring from playing Benson became an umpire, making his first-class umpiring debut in 1997 and standing in international matches for the first time in 2004.
+After retiring as a cricketer, Benson became an umpire, making his first-class umpiring debut in 1997 and standing in international matches for the first time in 2004.
 He stood in eight matches in the 2007 Cricket World Cup.
-In September 2007 he was nominated for the ICC Umpire of the Year Award after just one full season on the panel.
+In September 2007, he was nominated for the ICC Umpire of the Year Award after just one full season on the panel.

 In April 2006, having stood in eight Tests and twenty-four one-day internationals, Benson became one of three umpires promoted from the Emirates International Panel of Umpires to the Emirates Elite Panel of Umpires.
 He also stood in the 2007 World Twenty 20 final in Johannesburg, South Africa.

 Whilst umpiring the second Test between South Africa and India at Durban on 28 December 2006 Benson had to leave the field, after suffering from heart palpitations.

+In the Sydney Test between Australia and India in January 2008, Benson umpired alongside Steve Bucknor in a match that featured contentious umpiring and allegations of poor player behaviour.
+Many of the controversial umpiring decisions in the match were reported to have gone against the Indians.
+India's team manager "said his players were "agitated and upset" [by the] "incompetent umpires here"... [and hoped] "that they will not officiate again in the series."

 Later in 2008, Benson made history in the 1st Test in Sri Lanka, being the first umpire to be asked to refer a decision.
 When Tillakaratne Dilshan asked for the umpire Mark Benson's decision to give him out caught behind to be reviewed, the English official changed his verdict when the television replay umpire Rudi Koertzen could not say conclusively that the ball had hit his bat or the ground on the way through to the Indian wicketkeeper.

 Benson withdrew in the middle of the second Test match in November 2009 between Australia and the West Indies, amid speculation that he was upset with the referral system when one of his decisions was overturned.
 The ICC denied this, saying that Benson was ill.

 On 5 February 2010 it was announced that Benson was retiring from international cricket umpiring, but would continue to umpire domestic cricket in England.
-In January 2016 he retired as an umpire.
+In January 2016 he retired as an umpire, having suffered a back injury that required surgery.